sevagh/freemusicdemixer.com/web/vs-spleeter.md

 While Spleeter was a game-changer in its time, it now struggles to meet the expectations of modern users.
 Some key drawbacks include:
 * Quality issues: Audio artifacts and imprecise separation make it less suitable for professional use.
-* Limited stems: Supports only vocals, drums, bass, and accompaniment, excluding instruments like piano or melody.
+* Unflexible stem options: Supports fixed configurations of stems (2, 4, or 5), without support for guitar or 'other melody'.
 * Limited quality settings: Only offers a single quality setting, with no customization options.
 * Complex setup: Requires technical expertise to install and use, especially for offline applications.
 * Websites based on Spleeter: Spleeter-based websites are often unreliable, leading to long wait times and potential downtime.
 Some are defunct, unable to handle the load of users or the server costs, with customer support offline.